Measures, Metrics, and Signals

 Acquisition, Activation, Retention, Revenue, and Referral, or AARRR.
 Acquisition is a user arriving at our service, activation is their entry into our service, retention is their return to the service, revenue is revenue, and referral is organic growth.

-Each of these will have specific meaning for your product and how you instrument this will be unique depending on the goals and product maturity.
+Each of these will have a specific meaning for your product, and how you instrument this will be unique depending on the goals and product maturity.

 Churn Rate